 To reach an overall verdict, the results of assessments per scenario have to be combined (see also section 3.1.3):

-For each section (“vak”) and each scenario, the calculated -dependent safety factor for which Rd = Sd should be displayed, together with the associated (safe) estimate of the associated failure probability Pf,i.
-The latter should be calculated on the basis of the equation governing the -dependent safety factor.
+For each section (“vak”) and each scenario, the calculated -dependent safety factor for which Rd = Sd should be displayed (this factor should be called “stabiliteitsfactor”), together with the associated (safe) estimate of the associated failure probability Pf,I (this probability should be called “geschatte faalkans”) The latter should be calculated on the basis of the equation governing the -dependent safety factor.

 The equation governing the -dependent safety factor for slope stability will be provided in October 2015 by cluster C.